If you require an Ambulance, the Fire Service or Police call the free telephone number 999 and state:

 You can also call NHS 111, which can give you advice or direct you to the best local service to treat your injury.

-Less severe injuries such as sprains and strain, broken bones, wound infections, minor burns and scalds, minor head injuries, insect and animal bites, minor eye injuries and injuries to the back, shoulder and chest can also be treated in urgent care centres or minor injuries units (MIUs).
+Less severe injuries such as sprains and strains, broken bones, wound infections, minor burns and scalds, minor head injuries, insect and animal bites, minor eye injuries and injuries to the back, shoulder and chest can also be treated in urgent treatment centres or minor injuries units (MIUs).

 A mental health emergency is where there is a danger or risk to life that is current or imminent.
 This may be someone who is: